Mission

 Our north star

-Upcube exists to help people understand more, decide faster, and present better—not to replace their judgment.
+Upcube exists to help people understand more, decide faster, and present better—not replace their judgment.
 As capabilities grow, this Charter is how we keep the platform open, inspectable, and safe to build on.

 Upcube — chat, search, voice, images.
 Built to ship, governed to last.